Some of the more common skin conditions we see in dogs and cats at the Long Beach Animal Hospital.

 This is what we use for the ACTH stimulation test

 This test is very specific for Cushing’s, so false positives are rare compared to other screening tests.
 It is not as sensitive as other screening tests, particularly the LDDS test.
+20% of dogs that have Cushing’s will be negative on this test.
 For this reason it is sometimes used in combination with the LDDS test.

 This dog does not have Cushing’s according to this test, but it might also be a false negative if the symptoms of Cushing’s are present